 SCT is very expensive (often costing well over $100,000) and often requires a long hospital stay.
 Autologous transplant is considered a standard treatment for lymphoma under certain conditions, so most medical insurance will cover the cost.
 Still, some insurance companies may view other types of SCT as an experimental treatment, and they may not pay for those procedures.
 Even if the transplant is covered by your insurance, your co-pays may be high.
 Find out what your insurer will cover before deciding on a transplant so you will have an idea of what you might have to pay.

 Possible side effects

-Early or short-term effects: The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the section “Chemotherapy for non-Hodgkin lymphoma”), and can be severe.
-They are caused by damage to the bone marrow and other quickly growing tissues of the body and can include:
+The early complications and side effects from a stem cell transplant are basically the same as those caused by any other type chemotherapy (see “Chemotherapy for non-Hodgkin lymphoma”), only they tend to be more severe.

 One of the most common and serious short-term effects is the increased risk for infection.
 Antibiotics are often given to try to keep this from happening.
 Other side effects, like low red blood cell and platelet counts, may require blood product transfusions or other treatments.